Anilingus, rimming, butt play… Think of anal sex as the centrepiece in what is a decked-out buffet of the ass…

-I was 23 when my boyfriend attempted to introduce me to anal sex by taking a different route to our usual one, mid coitus.
+I was 23 when my then-boyfriend attempted to introduce me to anal sex by taking a different route to our usual one, mid coitus.

 “That’s not the right hole,” I interjected.

 So I did.
 For about an inch.
 At that point it became abundantly clear my backend wasn’t a welcome host to his visitor.
 It was about as hospitable as a flight attendant discovering someone who’d ‘accidentally’ wandered into first class.
 And like that painful walk of shame back to economy, I vowed to never flirt with anal sex again.

 But several years later, in the throes of passion with a new lover, I did the unthinkable, and let him go out back.
 This time with LOTS of foreplay.
 And lubricant.
 And everything changed.
 Not just because I was way more relaxed and sexually wiser, but because when I eventually went there, I hit O-town in multiple places, thanks to the discovery of my new G-spot in Butt Land, which treated both my vagina and my butt to a thorough pleasuring.
 It was like an episode of Oprah’s Christmas Special, ‘Vagina: You get an orgasm!
 Butt:You get an orgasm!
 EVERYONE gets an orgasm!’ *Cue roaring applause and squealing*

 And there’s a reason for that.
 The anal G-spot, known as the PS-spot, which stands for perineal sponge, lies roughly in between the vagina and the rectum and just beneath the perineum (that bit of skin between your vaginal opening and your anus) and is a made up of erectile tissue, meaning it has the ability to fill up with blood and become engorged during stimulation, much like a penis does.
 Yep, you heard it here first.
 We have secret hide-y penises.